+To upload a new version of a learning object, find the object in the main CLOR list and click on the edit icon in the object’s row.
+Then, select the Upload button to upload the new content, and add title and description.
 You will have the option to flag whether this new version can overwrite the existing learning object (version one), or if you want to create a new version of the object.
+If you select the former option, the content will update in each course where it is used.
 If you flag the latter option, fill out the text boxes that will appear regarding the name and the description of the new version.

 When you’re finished, press Save Changes.
 It’s important to note that the learning object in your LMS will remain the same.
 Only the physical content of the learning object can be versioned.
 You can edit and delete versions of content by clicking the circular arrow icon in the learning object’s row in the CLOR list, then clicking on the corresponding icons in a version’s row on the Version History page.

 Please note that if you delete a specific version of a learning object, it will delete the entire object from any course in which it was previously placed.
+You will want to make sure the new version of the learning object is pushed to each instance where that learning object is used before deleting an old version.
 You can also add specific versions of learning objects to one or multiple courses using the process described above (See Section: Push Training Material Icon).

 Filtering Learning Objects in the CLOR List

 To filter which learning objects you can see in the list, you can filter by file type using the drop down menu at the top of the list.
-You can also choose whether or not you want to view the Descendants by switching the toggle from Yes to No. Lastly, you can search for a specific learning object (by object code or name) using the search bar at the top of the list.Close
+You can also choose whether or not you want to view the Descendants by switching the toggle from Yes to No. Lastly, you can search for a specific learning object (by object code or name) using the search bar at the top of the list.

 Share Tracking for Learning Objects